Building JebBot: A Chess Clone

 └── models/ # Trained checkpoints

-Inspired by Peter Whidden's "AI Learns Pokemon" video, but using supervised learning instead of reinforcement learning.
-Much simpler, much faster, and perfectly suited for behavioral cloning.
+Partly inspired by Peter Whidden's "AI Learns Pokemon" video, but using supervised learning instead of reinforcement learning.
+Much simpler, faster, and suited for "behavioral cloning."